Traveller Double Adventure 5: The Chamax Plague/Horde

-Traveller Double Adventure 5: The Chamax Plague/Horde is a pair of adventures published by Game Designers' Workshop in 1981 for the science fiction role-playing game Traveller.
+Traveller Double Adventure 5: The Chamax Plague/Horde is a pair of tabletop role-playing game adventures for Traveller, published in tête-bêche format by Game Designers' Workshop in 1981.

 Description

-The Chamax Plague / Horde is a game supplement written by brothers Andrew and William Keith containing two role-playing adventures that are thematically connected by a common menace.
+The Chamax Plague / Horde is a game supplement written by brothers Andrew and William Keith containing two role-playing adventures that are thematically connected by a common threat.

 In the first adventure, The Chamax Plague, the players' characters are crew members of the free trader Mudshark, which intercepts a derelict space lifeboat owned by a mining company.
 The Mudshark is asked to travel to the nearby world of Chamax and search for the missing ship and crew.
 On the planet, the crew of the Mudshark discovers the missing ship and crew, and the cause of the problem: an aggressively warlike alien race called the chamax.

 The second adventure, Horde, is set on the low-tech planet Rashev, about a parsec away from Chamax, where the crew is stranded with a cargo of laser weapons while waiting for replacement parts for their broken fusion drive.
 An alien spaceship lands and disgorges a horde of chamax intent on conquering the planet.
 The adventure is then broken down into eight military engagements between the chamax and the characters, who are allied with the planetary militia.

 The referee can choose to run the two adventure separately, with the players using different characters in each; or the referee can choose to link the two adventures together so that the crew of the Mudshark in the first adventure carries on to Rashev in the second adventure.